preraulab/DYNAM-O/README.md

   MEX compilation complete.
 ```

-If compilation fails (e.g., no compiler on an older Mac), the pipeline silently falls back to the MATLAB implementation — correctness is preserved, just a bit slower on the trim stage.
+If compilation fails (e.g., no compiler configured, or on an older Mac where Xcode CLT can't install), the pipeline silently falls back to the MATLAB implementation — correctness is preserved, just a bit slower on the trim stage.
+The MEX is also **not used when the user overrides `parallel_mode` to `'Threads'`** (MATLAB hard-blocks MEX calls inside ThreadPool workers); the same MATLAB fallback runs in that case.
+See [Override parallel mode](#override-parallel-mode) below.

 ### 4. Verify the install